I'm Joseph Kopecky!

 My Story

-I'd say my career started the last week of junior high.
+My career started the last week of middle school.
 At that point, all of my classes had basically finished, and playing whatever browser-based game the school's firewall didn't block had grown old.

 The solution?
 Well, that Code.org Minecraft game we played in computer class once was fun enough.
-It drained about an hour, but then I started exploring the website for other things to do.
+It kept me busy for an hour, but then I started exploring the website for other things to do.
 Eventually, I found their feature for lessons, and I specifically remember trying to create an ellipse; when I saw it render on the screen, I was hooked.

 For a few months, I would spend hours tearing through online resources and textbooks.
 I probably alternated between trying to learn three different programming languages, before eventually I came to a realization: if I seriously wanted to learn, I needed to actually make something.

-Just as before, I resorted to Minecraft, setting my sights on creating a mod for the game using Java.
-For a first project, it was too ambitious: I transitioned to other projects before ever finishing.
+Just as before, I turned to Minecraft, setting my sights on creating a mod for the game using Java.
+For a first project, it was too ambitious: I moved on to other projects before ever finishing.
 Still, this was how I found my answer to that standard small talk question people always seemed to ask:

 "What do you want to do when you grow up?"